Narandhran/hexite-zenxai-aws-infra/README.md

 # Hexite ZenXAI AWS Infrastructure

-This repository contains Terraform configurations for provisioning AWS infrastructure to support the Hexite ZenXAI project in the `dev` environment.
+This repository contains Terraform configurations for provisioning AWS infrastructure to support the Hexite ZenXAI project in the `basic dev` environment with default VPC.

 ## 🔧 Components Deployed